Average Restaurant Profit Margin (Calculator, Benchmarks + How To Grow Yours)

 With a firm grasp on your costs, you can identify areas for improvement and unlock hidden opportunities to boost your bottom line.
 Because figuring out how to increase your restaurant sales can lead you to a higher profit margin.

-how to calculate your restaurants food costs
+How to calculate your food cost percentage:

 The cost of labor doesn’t just apply to your kitchen staff, waitstaff, bartenders and host/hostesses.
 If you hire marketing agencies or a social media marketing person to post on your restaurant’s behalf, include those costs in your labor expenses.
 But you may not need all of those people to improve your bottom line.